dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/snowflake-qs.md

 id: "snowflake"
 sidebar_label: "Snowflake quickstart"
 ---
-For the Snowflake project in the quickstart guide, you'll learn how to set up Snowflake and connect it to dbt Cloud.
+For the Snowflake project in the quickstart guide, you'll learn how to use dbt Cloud with Snowflake.

-This guide will walk you through:
+This quickstart will show you how to:

+- Connect dbt Cloud to Snowflake.
+- Take a sample query and turn it into a model in your dbt project.
+A model in dbt is a select statement.
+- Add tests to your models.
+- Document your models.
+- Schedule a job to run.

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.